Help your loved ones whip up a delight in the kitchen with a gift that will take their cooking game to the next level.

 As this way they can read the recipe from the book while keeping their hands free for the more important tasks, and without making a mess of the pages.

-So check out the Hala flip bamboo cookbook holder, as this one also comes with a protective shield to protect the cookbook from any food splashes or stains.
+So check out the Deluxe large cookbook holder as this one also comes with a protective shield to protect the cookbook from any food splashes or stains.

 22. A Hedley & Bennett Chef's Apron